 Later on Lord Krishna too popularized this festival by playing pranks and throwing colors on village girls, known as Gopis.
 The festival has now assumed international importance with people from all over the world, irrespective of their religion and nationality participating and relishing the joy of love, friendship and brotherhood that this festival preaches.

 Holi, being one of the most important festivals in India is celebrated on occasion of Full Moon in the month of Phagun.
-Generally, Holi comes in the month of March, but sometimes it also falls in the month of February.
-In the year 2019, Holi will be celebrated on March 21st.
+Generally, Holi comes in the month of March, this year 2022, Holi will be celebrated on March 19th.

 Holi being one of the most important festivals in India, is celebrated with much fervor and gait.
 Primarily being the festival of colors, Holi has incredible vibrancy and a wonderful exhibition of diverse hues.
 Although tradition various slightly from place to place, the most common practice to celebrate Holi is putting colors on each other.
 This color is either in the form of dry powdered form called ‘Gulal” or can be water colors which are prepared by mixing them with water.